-Named “25 To Watch” by DANCE Magazine and dubbed a “mad genius” by Huffington Post, Robert Dekkers is founder and artistic director of Post:Ballet.
-Collaborating with eclectic artists to present programming that is “decidedly daring” (SF Arts Monthly) and “anything but risk averse” (SF Chronicle), Robert has created a range of new works for Post:Ballet together with artists working in cinematography, architecture, visual art, graphic motion, costuming, and new music.
+Named “25 To Watch” by DANCE Magazine and dubbed a “mad genius” by Huffington Post, Robert Dekkers is founder and Artistic Director of Post:Ballet.
+Collaborating with eclectic artists to present performances that are “anything but risk averse” (SF Chronicle), Robert has created new works for Post together with artists in film, visual art, animation, architecture, sculpture, fashion design, and new music.

-Robert is a faculty member at Berkeley Ballet Theater, and regularly teaches company classes for LINES Ballet, Smuin Ballet, Diablo Ballet, and ODC/Dance.
+Robert is the Artistic Director of Berkeley Ballet Theater, a school and youth company dedicated to building on the traditions of classical ballet to move the art form forward for the next generation.
+He teaches company classes for LINES Ballet, Smuin Ballet, and ODC/Dance, as well as master classes and workshops throughout the country.
 In addition to his work as a choreographer, teacher and dancer, he holds a degree in business from Rio Salado College.